sjlu/cities/README.md

 # Cities

-Cities is an easy to use Node.js library to allow you to lookup a city by it's zipcode or by a set of GPS coordinates.
+Cities is an easy to use Node.js library to allow you to lookup a city by it's zipcode or by a set of GPS coordinates (reverse geocoding).

+At the moment, this package only supports US cities only.
+There are plans to extend this in the next version.

 ## Usage